ReeceRenninger/ReeceRenninger/README.md

 **`My Contacts!`**

 <a href="https://www.linkedin.com/in/reecerenninger/" target="_blank" rel="noopener noreferrer"><img src="./linkedin.png"></a>
+<a href="https://tryhackme.com/p/renningerreece" target="_blank">TryHackMe Profile</a>
 <a href="mailto:renningerreece@gmail.com" target="_blank" rel="noopener noreferrer"><img src ="./gmail.png"></a>
 </div>

-I'm a dedicated full-stack developer on a continous journey to enhance my skills and reach the pinnacle of development expertise.
+I'm a full-stack developer and aspiring pen tester on a continous journey to enhance my skills and reach the pinnacle of development expertise.
 Currently seeking new opportunities, so if you're aware of any openings, I'd greatly appreciate your referral!

 <h2 align="center">We all start somewhere on this journey!
 Never give up!</h2>